angr/angr-doc/docs/java_support.md

 `angr` also supports symbolically executing Java code and Android apps!
 This also includes Android apps using a combination of compiled Java and native (C/C++) code.

+**Java support is experimental!**
+_Contribution from the community is highly encouraged!
+Pull requests are very welcomed!_

 We implemented Java support by lifting the compiled Java code, both Java and DEX bytecode, leveraging our Soot python wrapper [pysoot](https://github.com/angr/pysoot).
 `pysoot` extracts a fully serializable interface from Android apps and Java code (unfortunately, as of now, it only works on Linux).
 ![Pysoot Architecture](https://github.com/angr/pysoot/blob/master/pysoot_arch.png "Pysoot Architecture") For every class of the generated IR (for instance, `SootMethod`), you can nicely print its instructions (in a format similar to `Soot` `shimple`) using `print()` or `str()`.

-We then leverage the generated IR in a new angr engine able to run code in Soot IR: [engine.py](https://github.com/angr/angr/blob/master/angr/engines/soot/engine.py).
+We then leverage the generated IR in a new angr engine able to run code in Soot IR: [angr/engines/soot/engine.py](https://github.com/angr/angr/blob/master/angr/engines/soot/engine.py).
 This engine is also able to automatically switch to executing native code if the Java code calls any native method using the JNI interface.

 Together with the symbolic execution, we also implemented some basic static analysis, specifically a basic CFG reconstruction analysis.